Professional Registration and Regulating Bodies

 Nutrition science is an extremely dynamic field of study that requires constant updating efforts for those who intend to keep up with the fast-paced rhythm of emerging research.
 I have a passion for learning which has met endless possibilities within the vast field of Clinical Nutrition and Psychoneuroimmunology (cPNI).

-My career development plans include further training in related areas within Psychoneuroimmunology for target behaviour change and a masters in cPNI.
+My career development plans include further training in related areas within Psychoneuroimmunology for targeted behaviour change and a masters in cPNI.
 Clinical PNI encompasses the psychosomatic and emotional aspects of care as fundamentally related to the physical health of individuals.
 Described as a combination of “hard science and soft skills”, clinical PNI complements Nutritional Therapy with the essential consideration of the human dimension of physical and emotional problems.
 For more information on cPNI, visit the Natura Foundation website or read one of my blog posts here.

 As part of my CPD activities, I attend several BANT-approved seminars and training days throughout the UK every year.
 These seminars are themed around the nutritional influences on all major bodily functions and the latest developments in nutrition science.